- Personal

 Most homeowners policies don’t include coverage for flood damage.
 Flood insurance is purchased separately.Who qualifies for flood insurance?

-Homeowners, renters and businesses in communities that participate in the National Flood Insurance Program.
-Your community probably does.What does flood insurance cover?
+Homeowners, renters and businesses in communities that participate in the National Flood Insurance Program qualify for flood insurance.
+Your community probably participates.What does flood insurance cover?

-Flood policies are comprehensive, covering both your home and its foundation, electrical and plumbing systems, major appliances, carpeting, and personal possessions, such as clothing, furniture and electronics.What impacts the cost of my flood insurance policy?
+Flood policies are comprehensive, covering your home, its foundation, electrical and plumbing systems, major appliances and carpeting and your personal possessions, such as clothing, furniture and electronics.What impacts the cost of my flood insurance policy?

 - The type of coverage